redstrate/redstrate.com/content/blog/prism-changes-feb-april-2021/index.md

 {{< video "weewoo.webm" >}}

-This is a pretty and clear nice benefit from using the SDL backend, because now it gets multiviewport support for free!
+This is a pretty and clear nice benefit from using the SDL backend, because now it gets multi-viewport support for free!
 If you've never seen this [dear imgui feature before](https://github.com/ocornut/imgui/wiki/Multi-Viewports), it's really cool to see it in action.
 It allows regular imgui windows to be dragged outside the main window, and enables some really cool workflows and use-cases you would normally see in other GUI toolkits like Qt and GTK.

 # The new render target system